19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Shocking Grasp.md

 | Range    | Touch                                               |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You touch a creature with lightning crackling between your fingers and imbue it with a strong shock.
-The creature takes 2d4 [Lightning](../../../../Damage%20Types/Lightning.md) damage and it cannot take [Reactions](../../../../Game%20Procedures/Reaction.md) until your next [Turn](../../../../Game%20Procedures/Turn.md).
+You touch a creature with lightning crackling between your fingers and hit it with a strong shock.
+The creature takes 1d6+1 [Lightning](../../../../Damage%20Types/Lightning.md) damage and is [Dazed](../../../../Conditions/Dazed.md) until your next [Turn](../../../../Game%20Procedures/Turn.md).

 *Upcast: Deal 1 additional damage per spell level.*